 This post was originally published in July 2021, and was updated most recently in August 2023.

 1. Hike or Ride River’s Edge Trail

-There’s plenty of things to do in the Great Falls, and a good way to get a glimpse of them is to go running or biking through the River’s Edge Trail.
-Following the banks of the Missouri River, the 60-miles of paved trail connects many of Great Falls’ signature attractions and offers spectacular views of the Great Falls natural landscape.
+There are plenty of things to do in the Great Falls, and a good way to get a glimpse of them is to go running or biking through the River’s Edge Trail.
+Following the banks of the Missouri River, the 60 miles of paved trail connects many of Great Falls’ signature attractions and offers spectacular views of the Great Falls’ natural landscape.

 If you don’t know where to start your running session, Gibson Park is a good starting point, with its gardens and reflective ponds.

 2. Visit the C.M.
 Russell Museum

 Visiting the C.M.
 Russell Museum is one of the top things to do in Great Falls.
 This museum commentates on the life and artistic legacy of the influential American West artist Charles M. Russell.